kazkianoush/OrbitSimulator/README.md

 - As a user, I want to be able to launch the simulation on my command
 - As a user, I want to be able to see my Shuttle in live time
 - As a user, I want to be able to set up the gravity on my planet
-[//]: # (- As a user, I want to be able to change the trajectory of my shuttle in live time)
-[//]: # (- As a user, I want to be able to either choose a planet or make a planet of my own)
+- As a user, I want to be able to either choose a generic planet or make a planet of my own